TomBakowski/algorithms/README.md

 - **Recursion:** A method of solving problems where the solution to a particular instance of a problem is derived from the solution of smaller instances of the same problem.
 It involves a function calling itself until a base case is reached.

 - **Iteration:** A process wherein a set of instructions or structures are repeatedly executed until a certain condition is met.
 It is typically implemented with loops.

+- **Divide and Conquer:** An algorithm design paradigm based on multi-branched recursion.
+A divide-and-conquer algorithm works by recursively breaking down a problem into two or more sub-problems of the same or related type, until these become simple enough to be solved directly.

+- **Greedy Algorithm:** An algorithmic paradigm that follows the problem-solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.

+- **Dynamic Programming:** A method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions.

+- **Brute Force:** A very general problem-solving technique that consists of systematically enumerating all possible candidates for the solution and checking whether each candidate satisfies the problem's statement.

+- **Sorting Algorithm:** An algorithm that puts elements of a list in a certain order.
+The most frequently used orders are numerical order and lexicographical order.

+- **Searching Algorithm:** An algorithm that retrieves information stored within some data structure.
+Examples are depth-first search and breadth-first search in a tree or graph data structure.

+- **Algorithm Efficiency:** A measure of the resources an algorithm requires, considering both time and space complexity.

+- **Asymptotic Analysis:** Evaluating the performance of an algorithm as the input size approaches infinity.

 ## Conclusion